CrossLangNV/DGFISMA_definition_extraction/README.md

 3. Annotation of definitions:

-    If a sentence was labeled as a definition (or containing a definition), we use the offset, obtained in step 1, to add a `de.tudarmstadt.ukp.dkpro.core.api.segmentation.type.Sentence` annotation to the `html2textView` view of the Cas, with `id="definition"`.
+    If a sentence was labeled as a definition, we use the offset, obtained in step 1, to add a `de.tudarmstadt.ukp.dkpro.core.api.segmentation.type.Sentence` annotation to the `html2textView` view of the CAD, with `id="definition"`.
 Sentences that are labeled as not containing a definition, do not receive an annotation.

 4. Add lists/sublists/enumeration: